-Now accepting TRT applications for summer 2014!
+Now accepting TRT applications for summer 2016!

-Applications are due May 30, 2014!
+Applications are due May 1, 2016!

-The Teacher-to-Ranger-to-Teacher (TRT) program is an extended professional development opportunity for educators from K-12 schools to learn about the resources and educational materials available through the National Park Services.
+The Teacher-Ranger-Teacher (TRT) program is an extended professional development opportunity for educators from K-12 schools to learn about the resources and educational materials available through the National Park Services.
 Teachers participating in TRT will have the opportunity to engage in parks and park resources, participate in a webinar about lesson planning, and develop at least one lesson to be used in their classroom or school.
 They will also be able to assist the park with an education project and increase their understanding of place-based learning.

 Tule Lake Unit TRT Program

-The TRT program provides a stipend, and earn 3 graduate credit hours through University of Colorado, Denver.
-Once they return to their schools, teacher-rangers bring their national park knowledge and experiences into the classrooms to engage students, faculty, and staff in lessons and activities that relate to the Tule Lake Unit and other national park sites.
+The TRT program provides a stipend, and 3 graduate credit hours through University of Colorado, Denver.
+Teachers will also gain new national park knowledge and experiences that they can bring into their classrooms to engage students, faculty, and staff in lessons and activities that relate to the Tule Lake Unit and other national park sites.